kshedden/numpy_workshop/numpy_basics.md

 ```

 We can do elementwise arithmetic using numpy arrays as long as they
-are conformable (or can be broadcast to be conformable, but that is a
+are conformable (or can be broadcast to be conformable, as discussed
-more advanced topic).
-Note that numerical types are "upcast" (in the
+below).
+Note that numerical types are "upcast" (in the example below,
-example below, use `z.dtype` to get the type of z).
+use z.dtype to get the type of z).

 ```
 y = np.asarray([0, 1, 0, -1, 1, 1, -2], dtype=np.float64)